j20015798/Iot_Diffuser/README.md

 ## Preprocessing
 I'll put on some commands I've used in particular need.
-Because I'm using python3 to coding, so I will use *python3* or *pip3* to enter commands.
+Because I code with python3, so I will use *python3* or *pip3* to enter commands.
 **Before executing following steps, make sure your system is able to compile and download Python extensions with *pip*:**
 >if not:
 ><pre><code>$ sudo apt-get update